Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Generic

 E-KYC is the digital version of the Know Your Customer (KYC) process used in financial institutions.
-This highly secure and efficient process lets you verify your identity for financial transactions using your Aadhar number.
+This highly secure and efficient process lets you verify your identity for financial transactions using your Aadhaar number.

-The e-KYC mechanism is provided by the Unique Identification Authority of India (UIDAI) and allows instant verification of the Aadhar number holder’s identity.
+The e-KYC mechanism is provided by the Unique Identification Authority of India (UIDAI) and allows instant verification of the Aadhaar number holder’s identity.
 It is the modern, paperless version of the Know Your Customer protocol mandated for all financial institutions by the RBI (Reserve Bank of India).

 Since e-KYC is a paperless process, it significantly reduces the costs associated with the traditional Know Your Customer process.